Our job is to help your child achieve the very best they can at school.

 This is to inform you of the types of support available to your child at Cheddon Fitzpaine Church School.
 It will help you to understand who can help and how this support can be accessed.
 This is linked to the Somerset Core Standards, a framework which describes the entitlement of children and young people in Somerset schools.
 In our school, all SEND falls under the six categories of; Cognition & Learning Needs, Communication & Interaction Needs, Physical, Medical & Alternative Communication Needs, Hearing Impairment, Visual Impairment and Social, Emotional & Mental Health Needs.

 Your child’s education will be overseen by the Class Teacher.
 They will oversee, plan and work with each child with additional needs in the class to ensure that progress in every area is made.
-Our SENCo co-ordinates all support and progress of any child requiring additional needs across the school.
+Our SENDCo co-ordinates all support and progress of any child requiring additional needs across the school.
 There may be a Teaching Assistant (TA) working with your child either individually or as part of a group.
-If this is above the normal support given in the class, these sessions will be explained to the Parents/Carers when the support starts, during Parents’ evenings and during Pupil Passport meetings where the child, parent and teacher set targets for the term ahead and assess and review the targets from the previous term.
+If this is additional to the inclusive support given in the class, these sessions will be explained to the Parents/Carers when the support starts, during Parents’ evenings and during Pupil Passport meetings where the child, parent and teacher set targets for the term ahead and assess and review the targets from the previous term.

 What specialist services are accessed by the School?